ibm-cloud-docs/containers/cs_observability_reference.md

 ### `ibmcloud ob monitoring config enable public-endpoint|private-endpoint`
 {: #monitoring_config_enable}

-Use the public or private service endpoint to send metrics from your cluster to your Sysdig service instance.
+Use the public or private cloud service endpoint to send metrics from your cluster to your Sysdig service instance.
 {: shortdesc}

-To use the private service endpoint, your cluster must be enabled for using private service endpoints.
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.
 {: important}

 ```